pymc-devs/pymc/docs/source/developer_guide_implementing_distribution.md

 ## 3. Adding tests for the new `RandomVariable`

 Tests for new `RandomVariables` are mostly located in `pymc3/tests/test_distributions_random.py`.
-Most tests can be accomodated by the default `BaseTestDistribution` class, which provides default tests for checking:
+Most tests can be accommodated by the default `BaseTestDistribution` class, which provides default tests for checking:
 1. Expected inputs are passed to the `rv_op` by the `dist` `classmethod`, via `check_pymc_params_match_rv_op`
 1. Expected (exact) draws are being returned, via `check_pymc_draws_match_reference`
 1. Shape variable inference is correct, via `check_rv_size`